Posterior cruciate ligament injury

 The posterior cruciate ligament (PCL) is the primary restraint to posterior translation of the tibia at the knee joint [1-4].
 The bulk of injuries to this ligament occur in combination with other internal derangements of the knee in association with multi-ligament trauma; isolated PCL injuries are uncommon [5,6].
 The PCL is the knee ligament least frequently injured during sports [5-7].
 Over time, increasing knowledge of the anatomy and biomechanics of this ligament has highlighted its importance with regard to knee stability and function.
 As isolated injury is uncommon, the natural history of injury has yet to be elucidated fully.

 The presentation, evaluation, diagnosis, and nonoperative management of PCL injuries are reviewed here.
 Other knee injuries and an overall approach to knee complaints in active adults are discussed separately.
-(See "Anterior cruciate ligament injury" and "Medial collateral ligament injury of the knee" and "Lateral collateral ligament injury and related posterolateral corner injuries of the knee" and "Approach to the athlete or active adult with knee pain" and "General evaluation of the adult with knee pain".)
+(See "Anterior cruciate ligament injury" and "Medial collateral ligament injury of the knee" and "Lateral collateral ligament injury and related posterolateral corner injuries of the knee" and "Approach to the adult with knee pain likely of musculoskeletal origin" and "Approach to the adult with unspecified knee pain".)

 ANATOMY AND BIOMECHANICS